- ABOUT VUSM

 - STUDENT LIFE

-1. A focus on workplace learning, with a pre-clerkship phase called Foundations of Medical Knowledge (FMK), that is limited to one year.
-FMK will fully integrate biomedical, behavioral, social and systems sciences, medical humanities, and physical diagnosis, using a case-supported format that promotes self-directed learning and critical thinking skills.
+1. A pre-clerkship phase called Foundations of Medical Knowledge (FMK), which is limited to one year, fully integrates biomedical, behavioral, social and systems sciences, medical humanities, and physical diagnosis.
+FMK uses a case-supported format that promotes self-directed learning and critical thinking skills.

-4. A required research course that introduces students to domains of health-related research, principles of study design, and research methodologies.
+5. A required research course introduces students to domains of health-related research, principles of study design, and research methodologies.
 This will prepare students for a 3-6 month research project in the Immersions phase.

-6. The highly individualized Immersions phase will follow, offering a variety of course formats designed to advance fundamental knowledge in the context of clinical settings selected by students based on personal interests and learning needs.
-Interdisciplinary Immersion Courses (IICs) will use a hub and spokes model in which faculty teams deliver core content to clusters of students using multiple approaches, including case-based tutorials, online modules, journal clubs, small group discussions and self-directed learning projects.
+7. The highly individualized Immersions phase follows, offering a variety of course formats designed to advance fundamental knowledge in the context of clinical settings selected by students based on personal interests and learning needs.
+Integrated Interdisciplinary Science Courses (IISCs) will use a hub and spokes model in which faculty teams deliver core content to clusters of students using multiple approaches, including case-based tutorials, online modules, journal clubs, small group discussions and self-directed learning projects.
 Students will select their concurrent clinical experiences from a menu of related disciplines.
-For example, students taking an Obesity IIC would learn core content with faculty from Molecular Physiology and Biophysics, Endocrinology, General Pediatrics, Gastroenterology, Psychiatry and Surgery, and could obtain clinical experiences in adult or pediatric diabetes clinics, bariatric surgery, or the Vanderbilt Weight Management Clinic.
-This phase will also include advanced clinical electives (ACEs) and acting internships (AIs) that embed students within clinical teams and promote increasing responsibility for patient care.
+For example, students taking an Obesity IISC would learn core content with faculty from Molecular Physiology and Biophysics, Endocrinology, General Pediatrics, Gastroenterology, Psychiatry and Surgery, and could obtain clinical experiences in adult or pediatric diabetes clinics, bariatric surgery, or the Vanderbilt Weight Management Clinic.
+This phase will also include Advanced Clinical Electives (ACEs) and Acting Internships (AIs) that embed students within clinical teams and promote increasing responsibility for patient care.
 Finally, we will continue several "longitudinal" courses that currently thread throughout the senior year, such as the Shade Tree elective, based at our student-run free clinic.
 In this elective, fourth year students serve as mentors for more junior students during clinic shifts, attend a seminar series on community health and the medically underserved, and perform a clinic-based quality improvement project.

-8. A system for individualized learning that includes evidence-based self-assessments, personalized learning plans, faculty coaching, and curricular flexibility, all facilitated by a comprehensive electronic learning portfolio.
+11. A system for personalized learning that includes evidence-based self-assessments, personalized learning plans, faculty coaching, and curricular flexibility, all facilitated by a comprehensive electronic learning portfolio.

 1Van der Vleuten CPM, Schuwirth LWT, Driessen E, Dijkstra J, Tigelaar D, Baartman LKJ, van Tartwijk J. A model for programmatic assessment fit for purpose.
 Med Teach, 2012; 34(3): 205-214.